Last Reviewed: August 2018

 What is the difference between latent tuberculosis infection and tuberculosis disease?

-Latent tuberculosis infection (LTBI) means the person has the TB germ in their body (usually lungs), but has yet to develop obvious symptoms.
-In latent TB, the person has a significant reaction to the Mantoux skin test with no symptoms of tuberculosis, and no TB organisms found in the sputum.
-Tuberculosis disease indicates the person has symptoms, a significant reaction to a Mantoux skin test and organisms found in the sputum.
-In order to spread the TB germs, a person must have TB disease.
+Latent tuberculosis infection (LTBI) means the person has the TB germs in the body (usually lungs), but he/she is not sick and has no symptoms because the germs are sleeping in the body.
+In latent TB, the person has a positive TB skin test or TB blood test, a normal chest x-ray, no symptoms of tuberculosis, and no TB germs found in the sputum (phlegm).
+Tuberculosis disease is when the person has symptoms, a positive TB skin test or TB blood test, a chest x-ray showing TB disease (if disease is in the lungs), and have TB germs in the sputum (phlegm).
+In order to spread the TB germs, a person must have TB disease of the lungs or throat.
 Having latent TB infection is not enough to spread the germ.
-Tuberculosis may last for a lifetime as an infection, never developing into disease.
+However, people with latent TB infection may develop TB disease in the future.
+To prevent developing TB disease, people with latent TB infection should take medicine.

 What are the symptoms of tuberculosis?